 Meals: Bring lunch for both days and breakfast for day 2.
 Dinner at Woodbridge Inn.

-Driving: We’ll meet at the walk start on Saturday (start time TBC) and drive to the campsite after the walk (10 min drive).
+Driving: We’ll meet at the walk start on Saturday (10am) and drive to the campsite after the walk (10 min drive).
 Day 2, we would drive to the walk start from the campsite (20 min drive), then home afterwards, no doubt after a pub visit if people wish.

 Please car share if possible.
 Pewsey has a train station, however Amesbury does not, so if coming by train you will need to get a lift back and to/from the campsite.